606: The Creeping Terror

 Trini Lopez puts on an impromptu performance.

-Trini Lopez is a Mexican-American singer/songwriter and actor.
+Trini Lopez (1937-2020) was a Mexican-American singer/songwriter and actor.
 His hits include “If I Had a Hammer” and “Kansas City.”

 I thought Dave Van Ronk was gonna be here.